M.P. 29.0 - 1st Subdivision - Ru/Dy

 Southbound Monon passenger on the north side of Dyer, April 1948.
 Train is near Sheffield Ave, south of the GTW/ PRR crossings.
 Not sure of the train number.
 Charles Huffer Collection, MRRHTS.
 Courtsey of Kevin Ruble.

-Left: Another view of the Dyer Tower, circa 1909.
+Above: Another view of the Dyer Tower, circa 1909.
 Note controls rods, so it logical to assume that this tower controlled both crossing.
-Right: Dyer depot, circa 1909.
-Unknown original photographer.

 Left: Dyer depot, date unknown.
 Judging from the vehicles in the background, mid 1960's.
 Photographer was standing on the southeast side of the mainline looking toward the northwest.
 Paul Stringham photo, courtsey MRRHTS.
 Right: May 1965.
 Train #6, with two F3A's leading approach the interlocker at Dyer.
 The EJ&E diamonds are just in front of the engine.
 The depot is off to the right side of the picture.